alphagov/govuk-country-and-territory-autocomplete/README.md

 ## Support and troubleshooting

-Government Digital Service (GDS) maintains the platform behind registers and creates widgets such as the location picker to make it easier for service teams to use register data.
+Government Digital Service (GDS) maintains the platform behind registers and creates widgets such as the location autocomplete to make it easier for service teams to use register data.

-Contact GDS if you want to use the picker, but your needs differ from what is covered in this guide.
+Contact GDS if you want to use the autocomplete, but your needs differ from what is covered in this guide.

 [Contact the GOV.UK Registers team](https://registers.cloudapps.digital/support) if you have any problems or questions that are not covered in this guide.
 Please include screenshots if useful.
 GDS provides operational support from 09:00 - 17:00 Monday-Friday.